-Passed as the first argument to all the non-NIF callback functions (load, upgrade, unload, dtor, down and stop).
+Passed as the first argument to all the non-NIF callback functions (load, upgrade, unload, dtor, down, stop and dyncall).
 Works like a process bound environment but with a temporary pseudo process that "terminates" when the callback has returned.
 Terms may be created in this environment but they will only be accessible during the callback.